Interacting dark sector with quadratic coupling: theoretical and observational viability: Conclusions

 The analysis of the results was executed using the CLASS, MontePython, and GetDist codes, employing five different datasets, as described in Section \ref{sec:Methodology}.
 For all datasets, the results with the WEC prior showed negative values of $\gamma$ at 1$\sigma$ C.L, so excluding the standard $\Lambda$CDM model, which is reproduced by $\gamma=0$.
 However, for the 2$\sigma$ C.L. regions, the interaction parameter $\gamma=0$, hence the $\Lambda$CDM model is preferred.

 Our results showed a notable anticorrelation between the interaction parameter $\gamma$ and $\Omega_{m0}$, as well as a correlation between $\gamma$ and the parameters $\sigma_8$, $S_8$, and $H_0$.

-In the case without the WEC prior, adding the Background and $H_0$ data to the Planck data seems to alleviate the tension in $H_0$, which is related to the positive value of the interaction parameter $\gamma$.
-However, considering the WEC prior shifts the constraints to lower values of $H_0$, increasing the tension of the Hubble parameter.
-On the other hand, when the Background and $H_0$ data are combined with the Planck data, the constraints on $H_0$ and $\sigma_8$ are reasonably improved.
-The inclusion of the WEC prior significantly improves the parameter constraints, showing a preference for drastically lower values of $\sigma_8$, which alleviates the $\sigma_8$ tension between the results from the CMB data (Planck 2018) \cite{Planck-2018vi} and the weak gravitational lensing data (KiDS-1000) \cite{Catherine_2021}.
+In both cases (with and without the WEC), we do not appreciate a significant reduction of the Hubble tension presented in the $\Lambda$CDM model, on the other hand, the inclusion of the WEC prior significantly improves the parameter constraints, showing a preference for drastically lower values of $\sigma_8$, which alleviates the $\sigma_8$ tension between the results from the CMB data (Planck 2018) \cite{Planck-2018vi} and the weak gravitational lensing data (KiDS-1000) \cite{Catherine_2021}.

-In the case without the WEC prior, all datasets show weak constraints on the parameters $\gamma$ and $\Omega_{m0}$, which improve when the Background and $H_0$ data are combined with the Planck data.

-Our results show an anticorrelation between $\gamma$ and $\Omega_{m0}$.
-The inclusion of the WEC prior significantly improves the parameter constraints, resulting in higher values of $\Omega_{m0}$ and lower values of $\sigma_8$, which combined lead to a lower value of $S_8$, that is included between the values predicted by Planck 2018 \cite{Planck-2018vi}, and the values predicted by the cosmic shear surveys \cite{Catherine_2021, Joudaki_2017, 10.1093/mnras/stx2820}.
-In any case, our analysis exhibits that the model's predictions are consistent with the current estimates of $\sigma_8$ and $S_8$ within $2\sigma$ C.L. regions with the Planck 2018 results.
+The inclusion of the WEC prior significantly improves the parameter constraints, resulting in higher values of $\Omega_{m0}$ and lower values of $\sigma_8$, which combined lead to a lower value of $S_8$, that is included between the values predicted by Planck 2018 \cite{Planck-2018vi}, and the values predicted by the cosmic shear surveys \cite{Catherine_2021,Joudaki_2017,10.1093/mnras/stx2820}.
+In any case, our analysis exhibits that the model's predictions are consistent with the current estimates of $\sigma_8$ and $S_8$ within $2\sigma$ C.L. regions with the Planck 2018 results and with the DESI survey \cite{desicollaboration2024desi2024viicosmological}.